Vortex driven Schwinger pair creation in the magnetosphere of SgrA*: Discussion and results

 Considering a conventional magnetic field and two particle species with Lorentz factors $\gamma_1 =10$ (protons) and $\gamma_2 = 100$ (electrons), it can be shown that in the equatorial plane ($\theta = 90^\circ$) the instability time-scale, $\tau = 1/\Gamma \simeq 0.2$ s, is many orders of magnitude shorter than the kinematic (escape) time-scale of the rotating magnetosphere, $P = 2\pi/\Omega \simeq 670$ s.

 Similarly, for a vortex-driven magnetic field and field-line inclination angles $\theta = 1^\circ - 3^\circ$, with $\gamma_1 = 10$ (electrons) and $\gamma_2 = 100$ (protons), the instability time-scale $\tau \simeq 5 \times 10^{-4}$ s is significantly shorter than in the conventional field case.
+Our goal was to consider relativistic factors that can be reached without difficulty, in particular, achieving ultra-high energies is typically the main challenge, and it is generally believed that particles with the Lorentz factors mentioned above dominate in magnetospheric astrophysical plasmas of black holes.
 For larger inclination angles, Landau damping becomes dominant and suppresses the instability.
 It can also be readily shown that, within this same angular range, the instability time-scale is much shorter for the vortex-driven magnetic field than for the conventional magnetic field.

 Thus, during the amplification process, the exponentially growing electric field, $E\simeq E_0\exp(\Gamma t)$, will eventually reach the Schwinger threshold, leading to efficient pair production at a rate given by \cite{schwinger,MP}